alexjvr1/R.temp/SEddRAD.md

 4. Run pyRAD tests clustering 90-98%

-There are 193 Swedish samples.
+There are 193 Swedish samples from 19 populations, 7 latitudes.
 Samples for which there are two runs:

 Hö 01 (H23 + H25)
 Hö 08 (H22 + H25)